 Cost | Where to Buy | Rules | Where to Cut Wood | Stay Out of Riparian Areas! | Permit Conditions

-Personal use fuelwood permits for the Payette and Boise National Forests will go on sale beginning May 15, 2014.
+Personal use fuelwood permits for the Payette and Boise National Forests as well as the Fairfield Ranger Station, Sawtooth National Forest will go on sale beginning May 15.

-On the Sawtooth National Forest, the Minidoka and Fairfield Ranger Districts will issue permits beginning May 18, 2014 and permits for the northern districts, specifically the Ketchum Ranger District and Sawtooth National Recreation Area (NRA), may be delayed until the snow has melted.
-Call the Sawtooth NRA at 208-727-5013 to check snowmelt and road conditions in these areas.
+On the Sawtooth National Forest, the Minidoka Ranger District will issue permits beginning May 23, but permits for the Ketchum Ranger District and Sawtooth National Recreation Area (NRA), will be delayed until the end of May or beginning of June.
+Call the SNRA at 208-727-5013 to check snowmelt and road conditions in these areas.

 The Boise National Forest has new closures in the Hulls Gulch and Rocky Canyon areas of the Mountain Home Ranger District.
-“Please check the 2014 brochure to make sure you are cutting in an area open to fuelwood gathering,” said Boise National Forest Fuelwood Manager Audrey Karpe.
+“Please check this year’s brochure to make sure you are cutting in an area open to fuelwood gathering,” said Boise National Forest Fuelwood Coordinator Audrey Karpe.

-Each Forest firewood permit is valid for use on any Forest.
-All motorized travel related to fuelwood gathering must be in full accordance with Forest Service travel regulations for the area as shown in the Motor Vehicle Use Map (MVUM), unless specifically exempted in the firewood permit.
+Each Forest fuelwood permit is valid for use on any of the three Forests.
+All motorized travel related to fuelwood gathering must be in full accordance with Forest Service travel regulations for the area as shown in the Motor Vehicle Use Map (MVUM), unless specifically exempted in the fuelwood permit.

-Once the snow melts, the public is encouraged to cut firewood early in the year because fire restrictions may impact the cutting season later in the summer.
-However, early season wood cutters should be very careful with wet road conditions and avoid them if rutting or getting stuck is a potential.
-Firewood cutting is not allowed within riparian areas (adjacent to creeks and rivers).
+Once the snow melts, the public is encouraged to cut fuelwood early in the year because fire restrictions may impact the cutting season later in the summer.
+However, early season fuelwood cutters should be very careful with wet road conditions and avoid them if rutting or getting stuck is a potential.
+Fuelwood cutting is not allowed within riparian areas (adjacent to creeks and rivers).